Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Breathe normally.
 Do not hold your breath.
 It is important to breathe in and out so you do not tense up during exercise.
 Tension could prevent you from moving your joint in a full range of motion.

 - Stop if you feel sharp pain or an increase in pain.
 Stop the exercise and contact your healthcare provider if you have these symptoms.
-It is normal to feel some discomfort, such as a dull ache, during exercise.
+It is normal to feel some discomfort during exercise, but you should not feel pain.
 Regular exercise will help decrease your discomfort over time.

 - You have sharp pain during exercise or at rest.